justinrjustin/CurryStatPredictor/README.md

 # Stephen Curry Basketball Stats Analysis and Predictor
+## Note: This project contains interactive elements built with ipywidgets.
+Please run all cells in the live Binder environment to see the full functionality.
 ## About the Project
 This project analyzes Stephen Curry's basketball performance over the 2021-2024 regular game seasons and predicts future stats using historical data.
 It includes tools for:
 - **Viewing descriptive stats**: Average points, assists, rebounds, etc.